-Assessment

-Description QualificationTraining and

-Learning

-Results

-Autonomous practices throug ICT The student must develop a network program.
-This program must be made and h delivered individually.
+Assessment Description Qualificatio n Training and Learning Results Autonomous problem solving During the course, with an approximately weekly periodicity, tasks, resolution of exercises, questions and self-evaluation tests will be proposed in the virtual classroom that must be carried out by the students individually, autonomously and not presencially, always with a deadline.
+These tasks have an overall weight of 10% for the student who chooses option B of continuous assessment.
+Those who choose option A of continuous assessment can do the tasks but the score does not count for the final mark, being only indicative for their self-assessment.
+0-10 B4 C11 D2 B6 C17 D3 B9 C18 D4 C19 Practices through ICT The student must develop a network program.
+This program must be made and delivered individually.
 There will be several classroom sessions for the explanation of the practice, tutoring with the teacher and for the development, testing and debugging of the program in the laboratory, where it will be tested and evaluated.
 It supposes a weight of 20% but a minimum mark of 3.5 points is required to pass the subject.
-20 B1 C11 B6 C17 B9 C19 Autonomous problem solving During the course, with an approximately weekly periodicity, tasks, resolution of exercises, questions and self-evaluation tests will be proposed in the virtual classroom that must be carried out by the students individually, autonomously and not presencially, always with a deadline.
-These tasks have an overall weight of 10% for the student who chooses option B of continuous assessment.
-Those who choose option A of continuous assessment can do the tasks but the score does not count for the final mark, being only indicative for their self-assessment.
-0-10 B4 C11 D2 B6 C17 D3 B9 C18 D4 C19 Essay questions exam Final exam covering the whole subject.
+20 B1 C11 B6 C17 B9 C19 Essay questions exam Final exam covering the whole subject.
 It has a weight of 50% but a minimum mark of 3.5 out of 10 is required to pass the subject.
 50 B3 C11 D2 B4 C17 C18 C19 Objective questions exam Two intermediate one-hour multiple-choice tests will be carried out to check the progress of the subject.
 Each control test has a weight of 10% for the students who choose option B of continuous evaluation and 15% for the students who choose option A. 30-20 B3 C11 D2 B4 C17 C18 C19